wavemaker/docs/learn/how-tos/scheduling-java-service.md

 The steps include:

-- How to use a Java Service to schedule a service to trigger within WaveMaker Apps.
+- How to schedule a Java service and trigger it.
-- The scheduler will be a spring scheduler which will schedule the java service created to trigger at certain intervals.
+- The scheduler will be a Spring scheduler which will schedule the java service and trigger it at certain intervals.

 ## Java Service Method